 This page explains the wireless network polices of ITS.
 The wireless network is monitored to report unauthorized access points and wireless routers, so be sure to read this section carefully to understand what is, and what is not, permitted.

 Personal Access Points

 Students are not permitted to setup or use their own wireless networks*.
 This is due to limited wireless spectrum on 2.4GHz & 5 GHz frequencies used for Wi-Fi.

 The access points installed by RIT communicate with each other through a central server so they actively avoid interfering with each other.
-This is required because there are over 3,500 access points across campus that need to be able to communicate to provide a seamless client connection across access points..
+This is required because there are over 3,500 access points across campus that need to be able to communicate to provide a seamless client connection across access points.
 When other access points transmit at the same time, it disrupts the ability of the RIT access points to coordinate with each other and degrades network performance for every user in the area.
 The design and placement of the access points ensure seamless coverage across campus.

-Students located in the Residents Halls, Perkins, Colony Manor, Global Village, University Commons are covered by RIT’s wireless network and cannot setup wireless routers, access points, and AD-HOC networks.
+Students located in the Residents Halls, Perkins, Colony Manor, Global Village, and University Commons are covered by RIT’s wireless network and cannot setup wireless routers, access points, and AD-HOC networks.
 Students can use the router features on their device with the wireless disabled.